 Even better than the hardiness was the passion.
-Your people care passionately about you, each other, and constantly learning.
+Your people care passionately about you, Duluth.
 At Swim Creative, I was surrounded by this attitude every day.
 And it’s amazing.
 My co-workers not only put their all into helping organizations tell their stories, they put their all into this city.
 They joined boards, they kick-started community events, and they cleaned up the beaches.
 Not because it was required, but because they understood that the future of their home depended on their passion for it.

 I was smitten.

 Today is my last day at Swim Creative and in Duluth.
 While working here has turned into my dream job, my travel bug won’t quit, so I’m going to chase it down this next year.
 While I don’t know where I’ll be in six months, I do know where I’ll be in a few years.